dssg/cincinnati/README.md

 export PYTHONPATH=$PYTHONPATH:$ROOT_FOLDER/lib_cinci
 ```

-Modify the three environment variables, the `PYTHONPATH` line is also necessary since it includes many functions used across the project.
+Modify the three environment variables as appropriate.
+The `PYTHONPATH` line
+is also necessary since it includes many functions used across the project.
 Consider adding that to your shell profile, so they get loaded automatically.

-###Clone the repo
+### Clone the repo

 Clone the repo in `$ROOT_FOLDER`